NREL/PVDegradationTools/docs/source/user_guide/meteorological-data.rst

 The PVDeg tutorials and examples use two datasets, `NSRDB`_ and `PVGIS`_.
 These are serially complete data including meteorological data and solar radiation (irradiance) measurements.
 The methodology for these datasets varies but both are gridded geospatial datasets with similar attributes.

-PVGIS data are seperated by satellite/model source.
+PVGIS data are separated by satellite/model source.
 Visit the links below for more information about the datasets.

 - `PVGIS 5.2 <https://joint-research-centre.ec.europa.eu/photovoltaic-geographical-information-system-pvgis/pvgis-releases/pvgis-52_en>`_
 - `PVGIS 5.3 <https://joint-research-centre.ec.europa.eu/photovoltaic-geographical-information-system-pvgis/pvgis-releases/pvgis-53_en>`_